Volue-Public/energy-smp-docs/docs/mesh/rest-api/api-documentation.md

 ### `GET /api/v1/SearchForObjects`

-*Searches for objects in the Mesh model.*
+*Search for objects in the Mesh model.*

 GET /api/v1/SearchForObjects
 {